ben-davison/SHIVER-zarr/docs/zarr_data/unified_data.md

 (unified-reprojection)=
 ## Reprojection
 During ingestion, velocity fields from every Contributing Dataset (Tables 1 & 2; Figures 1 & 2) were reprojected and resampled to a common spatial grid using nearest-neighbour interpolation to preserve the original velocity magnitudes.
-The Greenland grid (EPSG:3413) is identical to that used for the “PROMICE” Contributing Dataset, while the Antarctic grid (EPSG:3031) is identical to that used for the “ENVEO monthly” Contributing Dataset.
+The Greenland grid (EPSG:3413) is identical to that used for the "PROMICE" Contributing Dataset, while the Antarctic grid (EPSG:3031) is identical to that used for the "ENVEO monthly" Contributing Dataset.
 Both Unified Dataset grids are defined at a 200 x 200 m spatial resolution.

 (unified-timestamps)=
 ## Timestamps
 The Zarr stores retain the temporal metadata of each Contributing Dataset.
 For every Measurement Epoch, we record the start, end and central dates of the velocity data, enabling the temporal resolution of the Measurement Epoch to be calculated.
-One product—the “Joughin TSX” dataset (Table 2; (Joughin et al. 2021))—has an ambiguous temporal resolution of two to five months, so we assign a temporal resolution of 3.5 months to the relevant Measurement Epochs of that Contributing Dataset in our Unified Dataset.
+One productâ€”the "Joughin TSX" dataset (Table 2; (Joughin et al. 2021))â€”has an ambiguous temporal resolution of two to five months, so we assign a temporal resolution of 3.5 months to the relevant Measurement Epochs of that Contributing Dataset in our Unified Dataset.
 Furthermore, the Zarr protocol requires strictly unique temporal coordinates for start, end and central dates.
 To satisfy this requirement, we adjust the published timestamps by a millisecond where duplicate timestamps occur, which is negligible compared to the temporal resolution of the measurements (four days minimum).
 This adjustment ensures unique epoch identifiers without meaningfully altering the temporal accuracy of the metadata.

 (unified-error)=
 ## Measurement error
 Pixel-wise uncertainty estimates for every Measurement Epoch are included in the Unified Dataset.
 Where pixel-wise error estimates are provided by the Contributing Dataset, these values are preserved and incorporated directly into the Zarr stores.
 For datasets lacking published error estimates, we apply an assumed uniform error of 5% of the measured velocity magnitude.
-Additionally, while most products provide spatially variable error fields, the “SHIFT” dataset (Davison & Sole, 2026; Sole & Davison, 2026; Davison et al., 2020) provides a single global error for each Measurement Epoch, derived from apparent motion over stable bedrock.
+Additionally, while most products provide spatially variable error fields, the "SHIFT" dataset (Davison & Sole, 2026; Sole & Davison, 2026; Davison et al., 2020) provides a single global error for each Measurement Epoch, derived from apparent motion over stable bedrock.
 For these epochs, the global error value is assigned uniformly to all valid velocity retrievals within the spatial grid.

 (unified-variables)=
 ## Variables